-To pass the examination, the student must receive satisfactory or excellent ratings from all readers in the General Field, Special Field and the Research Methodology.
-There are four possible ratings for all sections of the qualifying exams.
+To pass the examination, the student must receive excellent or satisfactory ratings from all faculty readers on each of the General Field, Special Field and Research Methodology exams.
+There are three possible ratings for all sections of the qualifying exams.

-- Excellent doctoral work.
+- 1. Excellent doctoral work.
 This rating is given for excellent doctoral work.
-If more than fifty percent of a candidate's ratings are excellent, the student is given a letter of special commendation by the department head/chair. - Satisfactory doctoral work.
-This rating is given for work that demonstrates competence expected of advanced students in the field.
-Candidates who receive ratings of "excellent" or "satisfactory" doctoral work will pass the examination.
+If more than fifty percent of a student's ratings are excellent, the student is given a letter of special commendation by the department head/chair. - 2.
+Satisfactory doctoral work.
+This rating is given for work that demonstrates competence expected of advanced students in the field. - 3.
+Unsatisfactory doctoral work.
+This rating is given for exam papers that may range from work with significant gaps in knowledge to work that is completely unsatisfactory.
+Depending on the nature of the unsatisfactory evaluation, a faculty reader will have two recommendation options for a unsatisfactory paper: - o The recommendation that the student be given an opportunity for revision of the unsatisfactory portion(s) of the exam paper.
+This rating is given for work that demonstrates competence, but requires significant revisions in content and/or the development of ideas to be considered satisfactory as a doctoral examination. - The recommendation that the student be given an entirely new exam question for a complete rewrite of the exam paper.
+This rating is given for work that the committee member does not consider well-developed to the degree that revisions alone could lead to a satisfactory outcome.

-- Satisfactory pending specified revisions.
-This rating is given for work that demonstrates competence, but requires revisions in content and/or more development of ideas.
-This does not require a completely different exam, just editing and further development. - Unsatisfactory doctoral work.
-This rating is given for work that can range from completely unsatisfactory to work with significant gaps in knowledge.
+Students who receive ratings of "excellent" or "satisfactory" doctoral work will pass the examination.

-If a second examination is required, the readers shall communicate the major deficiencies to the candidate and make a collective decision as to the format and scope of the second examination.
-All faculty readers who read the first exam will evaluate the second exam unless a change in readers has been approved by the department head/chair or designee.
-Once again, a satisfactory or excellent rating must be awarded by all readers for the candidate to pass the second examination, and should one or more readers judge the performance unsatisfactory, the readers shall meet to review the candidate's performance.
+If the examination is rated "unsatisfactory" by any member(s) of the committee, the member(s) making that evaluation shall communicate the major deficiencies to the student and make a collective decision as to the format and scope of the revised or new examination.
+All faculty readers who read the first exam will evaluate the revised exam unless a change in readers has been approved by the department head/chair or designee.
+Once again, a satisfactory or excellent rating must be awarded by all readers for the student to pass the revised examination, and should one or more readers judge the performance unsatisfactory, the readers shall meet to review the student's performance.
 If extenuating circumstances exist that warrant a third attempt, the advisor may request approval from the department head/chair or designee.
-Candidates shall normally be permitted two attempts to pass the Qualifying Examinations.
+Students shall normally be permitted two attempts to pass each of the Qualifying Examinations.